Current Students

 Our pride is our community: the friendships, the spirit, the common interests, the shared responsibility and the call to action.
 It gives us energy, it gives us perspective, it gives us pause.
 It’s the debate in class that becomes conversation over dinner and draws us together as lifelong friends.
 As residents of St. Jerome’s University, we are a community that represents diversity, inclusiveness and acceptance.

-Our tradition - giving hundreds of hours to local charities, sporting team colours to cheer on our floor mates, 300 friends gathering to sing “happy birthday”, community meals, quirky and intriguing roommates who share their care packages and make sure we’re always up for class.
+Our tradition: giving hundreds of hours to local charities, sporting team colours to cheer on our floor mates, friends gathering to sing “happy birthday”, community meals, roommates who share their care packages and make sure we’re always up for class.

-And so - we’re proud of our community.
-Proud to be part of 150 years of active social justice and community service that is strongly linked with academic success and our mission to educate the “whole person”.
-We’re also proud of our Catholic values, unique traditions, mealtime rituals and that genuine feeling that everyone counts, everyone contributes and everyone has something to offer.
+We’re proud of our community: proud to be part of 150 years of active social justice and community service that is strongly linked with academic success and our mission to educate the “whole person”.
+We’re also proud of our Catholic values, unique traditions, mealtime rituals and that genuine feeling that everyone counts, everyone contributes. and everyone has something to offer.

-Living is learning.
-It starts with you, it lives in every room and it is the one thing that will stay with you forever.
+It starts with you: it lives in every room and it is the one thing that will stay with you forever.

-A residence is much more than a convenient place to live on campus--it is a place to learn and to grow.
-In addition to the academic challenges that you will experience at university, the daily experience of living with other students will challenge you to expand your awareness and understanding of yourself and others.
-You will establish some lasting friendships.
-You will have an opportunity to contribute to the quality of university and residence life.
+At SJU, a residence is far more than a convenient place to live on campus—it's a vibrant community where you'll learn and grow.
+In addition to the academic challenges you'll encounter at university, the daily experience of living alongside fellow students will push you to expand your self-awareness and understanding of others.
+Lasting friendships will be forged, and you'll have the opportunity to actively contribute to the quality of university and residence life.

 Residence Handbook and Contract